8BitMixtape/NeoDocs/src/README.md

 # Test

-[Rusoto](https://github.com/rusoto/rusoto "Rusoto") is an AWS SDK for Rust.

 Rusoto consists of one [core](https://github.com/rusoto/rusoto/tree/master/rusoto/core "Rusoto Core") crate, containing common functionality
 shared across services, and then a crate for [each supported service](supported-aws-services.md).